AScharpf/AScharpf/README.md

-# 👋 Hi there!
+#  Hi there, my name is [Alex!](https://https://www.linkedin.com/in/alexander-scharpf-609136241) 👋

-###  Alex Scharpf | Software Engineer

 ---

-Most proficient with modern frameworks such as React & Angular and like to build apps in my free time.
+I am most proficient with modern frameworks such as React & Angular and I like to build apps in my free time.
 In a previous life I was a bartender but since 2022 I have graduated from the Codeworks Immersive Software Engineering Course and am now working in the tech-sector.

 * 📍 Based in Berlin, Germany
 * 🦾 Currently working at [ScriptIDE](https://github.com/AScharpf/Scriptide)